 Shortly after the outreach lesson, plan a visit to the Museum with buses, admission, and all programs provided for FREE.
 Receive a guided tour of our world-famous Egyptian or Roman galleries paired with a Mummy Makers or Making a Mosaic Hands-On Workshop.
 Students learn about mummification, preservation, and other key concepts through real objects and interactive activities.
 The tour and workshop package last two hours and students are free to explore the Museum following their educator-led activities.

-UNPACKING THE PAST TEACHER PROFESSIONAL DEVELOPMENT SESSIONS
+TEACHER PROFESSIONAL DEVELOPMENT SESSIONS

 Unpacking the Past is made possible through a generous lead grant awarded by GRoW Annenberg, a program of the Annenberg Foundation.